aklinker1/vite-plugin-web-extension/packages/docs/guide/migration.md

 ## `web-ext` Changes

 `web-ext` was upgraded from v6.5 &rarr; v7.2.
 The big change here is that the library now ships with only module support, not as common JS.
-However, this should not be an issue for you!
-Just a headache for me :joy:.
+See [Drop CommonJS Support](#drop-commonjs-support) what you need to do.

 In addition to the upgrade, the `webExtConfig` option has been removed.
 Instead, you should now configure this as a separate, gitignored file.
 Since this file is usually used for configuring and tweaking how the browser runs on your personal computer, not the rest of the team, excluding it from the plugin config makes sense.